structr/structr/docs/Backend User's Guide.md

 structr extends the Neo4j property graph, adding type safety, validation, automatic indexing and transparent relationship creation.
 The basic building block of a structr REST application is the class `AbstractNode`.
 All node entities must inherit from this class in order to be available in structr.

 ### Entities
-For our previoulsy mentioned fictitious use case, we want to model the anatomy of structr's source code, so we can later create visualizations and statistics on top of that.
+For our previously mentioned fictitious use case, we want to model the anatomy of structr's source code, so we can later create visualizations and statistics on top of that.
 This brings us to the first few node entities and relationship types.

 #### Node entities
 - Author